TypeScript client usage

 DataAPIVector | null

-Returns the query vector used in the vector (ANN) search that originated this cursor, if applicable.
-If the query wasn’t an ANN search or it was invoked without the includeSortVector flag, it returns null.
+Returns the query vector used in the vector search that originated this cursor, if applicable.
+If the query wasn’t a vector search or it was invoked without the includeSortVector flag, then it returns null.

 If called an 'idle' cursor, this method fetches the first page, but the cursor stays in the 'idle' state until actual consumption starts.
 If called on a closed cursor, this method returns either null or the sort vector used in the search.